Who We Are

 How to Submit a Pitch

-We will also accept completed, original articles that aren’t published elsewhere online.
+We will also accept completed, original articles that aren’t published elsewhere online — but largely prefer that you sent a pitch.

 Before you send along a story idea, make sure you do a quick search to make sure we haven’t run the exact story before.
 We’re looking for pitches with strong personal points of view, and don’t accept pieces that make generalizations about entire cultures, races, or ethnicities, or genders.